GNOME-Nepal/website/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all GNOME community spaces, including, but not limited to:
+This Code of Conduct applies to all GNOME Nepal community spaces, including, but not limited to:

-- Issue tracking systems – bugzilla.gnome.org
+- Issue tracking systems
-- Documentation and tutorials – developer.gnome.org
+- Documentation and tutorials
-- Code repositories – git.gnome.org and gitlab.gnome.org
+- Code repositories
-- Mailing lists – mail.gnome.org
+- Mailing lists
-- Wikis – wiki.gnome.org
+- Wikis
-- Chat and forums – irc.gnome.org, discourse.gnome.org, GNOME Telegram channels, and GNOME groups and channels on Matrix.org (including bridges to GNOME IRC channels)
+- Chat and forums GNOME Nepal Telegram channels, and GNOME-nepal groups and channels on Matrix.org (including bridges to GNOME-nepal IRC channels)
-- Community spaces hosted on gnome.org infrastructure
+- Community spaces hosted on nepal.gnome.org infrastructure
-- Any other channels or groups which exist in order to discuss GNOME project activities
+- Any other channels or groups which exist in order to discuss GNOME-nepal project activities
 - All event venues and associated spaces, including conferences, hackfests, release parties, workshops and other small events
 - All areas related to event venues: vendor exhibit halls, staff and meal areas, connecting infrastructure like walkways, hallways, elevators, and stairs
 - Sponsor events, either on-site or off-site